Free shipping for orders over 120,00 Lei

 • Epithelial ovarian cancer is the most common type of ovarian cancer and affects the outer surface of the ovaries in 85-90% of cases.

-• Germ cell tumors account for less than 2% of ovarian cancers and are the most common in teenage girls and young women in their 20s.
+• Germ cell tumors represent less than 2% of ovarian cancers and are most common in adolescents and young women around the age of 20.

-• Stromal tumors represent approx. 1% of ovarian cancers and can often be detected early because vaginal bleeding occurs, the most common sign.
+• Stromal tumors account for about 1% of ovarian cancers and can often be detected early because vaginal bleeding, the most common sign, occurs.

 • Serous adenocarcinoma is the most common subtype of ovarian cancer, with tumors that grow aggressively.

 Unfortunately, a major cause of high mortality in ovarian cancer patients is late detection.
-Ovarian cancer does not have obvious symptoms: they are subtle and very easy to overlook, which is why you go to the doctor in advanced stages.
+Ovarian cancer has no obvious symptoms: they are subtle and very easy to overlook, which is why people see a doctor in advanced stages.

 The most common symptoms of ovarian cancer are: